 Interestingly, these results contrast with the findings by Price (2018).
 He documents that the net-employment effects from his causal identification - which are comparable in magnitude to our partial effects - are driven by full-time employment.
-Still, against the background Carrillo-Tudela et al.'s (2018) and Rothe and Wälde's (2017) work, it may be the case that labour market transitions took place in a more complex and sluggish way than in our simulated model (e.g. via non-participation and irregular types of unemployment, which served as stepping stones).
-To the extent that stepping stones played an important role, our model overestimates the speed at which the equilibrium effect generates full-time jobs.
-To our knowledge, there exists no macroeconomic labour market framework which allows modelling stepping stone effects.
+Still, against the background Carrillo-Tudela et al.'s (2018) and Rothe and Wälde's (2017) work, it may be the case that labor market transitions took place in a more complex and sluggish way than in our simulated model (e.g. via non-participation and irregular types of unemployment, which served as stepping stones).
+To the extent that stepping stones played an important role, our model overestimates the speed at which the equilibrium effect generates fulltime jobs.
 Finally, understanding better the dynamics of participation decisions and their interaction with the benefit reform would certainly be desirable.
-However, besides the usual challenges of modelling participation decisions in quantitative models, the work by Carrillo-Tudela et al. (2018) shows that the German case is even more challenging as incentives to be registered as unemployed might be completely unrelated to search behaviour.
+However, besides the usual challenges of modelling participation decisions in quantitative models, the work by Carrillo-Tudela et al. (2018) shows that the German case is even more challenging as incentives to be registered as unemployed might be completely unrelated to search behavior.
 Against this background, we have proposed a novel approach how to measure the partial effect of Hartz IV with a data source (IAB Job Vacancy Survey) that is completely unrelated to the definition of registered unemployment.
-Our new selection measure is robust to changed definitions of labour market states (related to unemployment registration) and resulting spurious labour market flows.
+Our new selection measure is robust to changed definitions of labor market states (related to unemployment registration) and resulting spurious labor market flows.